Norman Abramson: Career

-Abramson was a research engineer at the Hughes Aircraft Company until 1955, when he joined the faculty at Stanford University (1955–65), was visiting professor at University of California at Berkeley (1966), before moving to University of Hawaii (1968–94), serving as professor of both Electrical Engineering and Computer Science.
+Abramson was a research engineer at the Hughes Aircraft Company until 1955, when he joined the faculty at Stanford University (1955–65), was visiting professor at University of California, Berkeley (1966), before moving to University of Hawaiʻi (1968–94), serving as professor of both Electrical Engineering and Computer Science.
 Some of his early research concerned radar signal characteristics and sampling theory, as well as frequency modulation and digital communication channels, error correcting codes, pattern recognition and machine learning and computing for seismic analysis.

-One of Abramson's first projects at the University of Hawaii was to develop radio technology to help the school send and receive data from its remote geographic location to the continental United States, funded by the Advanced Research Projects Agency.
+One of Abramson's first projects at the University of Hawaiʻi was to develop radio technology to help the school send and receive data from its remote geographic location to the continental United States, funded by the Advanced Research Projects Agency.
 A key innovation in the technology was to divide the data in packets which could be resent if the data was lost during transmission, allowing for random access rather than sequential access, based on the same principles being developed for ARPAnet, the precursor of the modern Internet.
 The resulting radio network technology his team developed was deployed as ALOHAnet in 1971, based on the dual-meaning of the Hawaiian word "aloha".
 ALOHAnet became the foundation of modern wireless communication as well as influencing the development of Ethernet-based communications.

 Abramson continued to serve as a professor at Hawaii until 1994 when he retired.
 Abramson went on to co-found Aloha Networks in San Francisco, where he served as a CTO.

 Personal life and death

-Abramson had two children with his wife, Joan: a son, Mark, and a daughter, Cairn; she predeceased him by six years.
+Abramson had two children with his wife, Joan: a son, Mark, and a daughter, Carin.
+Abramson's daughter predeceased him by six years.

-Abramson died on December 1, 2020 in his San Francisco home due to complications from skin cancer that had metastasized to his lungs.
+Abramson died on December 1, 2020, in his San Francisco home due to complications from skin cancer that had metastasized to his lungs.